liorSela/automation-template/README.md

 * create a test file and tests serivce by NPM command - using addon UUID
 * debug the tests in VSC

 ## Installation
 ---
 1. run `npm run init` from the root

+## Debugging
+---
+To debug your addon in `Visual Studio Code`, press `F5` or `Run->Start Debugging`.

+## Sanity Testing That Everything Works
+---
+Once project is installed you can press `F5` to start local debug server, then you can use `Run local ActivityDataIndex test` postman collection from automation_assets to validate project is working - this is an example test from the automation framework.

 ## Project structure
 ---